 SDS-PAGE (Sodium Dodecyl Sulfate Polyacrylamide Gel Electrophoresis) is a commonly used technique for the separation of proteins based on their size.
 Western blotting is a commonly used method for detecting and analyzing the separated proteins.
-One important aspect of Western blotting is the use of buffers, which play a crucial role in the success of the experiment.
-Two types of buffers are commonly used: running buffer and transfer buffer.
-Understanding the difference between these two buffers and their specific functions is crucial for a successful Western blotting experiment.
+An important aspect of Western blotting is the use of buffers, which play a crucial role in the success of the experiment.
+Two types of buffers are commonly used in Western blotting: running buffer and transfer buffer.
+Understanding the difference (Table 1) between and what their specific functions are is crucial to a successful Western blotting experiment.

 What's the difference between running buffer and transfer buffer?